timjogorman/RicherEventDescription/guidelines.md

 UNC, HYP or GEN, double-check to make sure that it is the temporal relation itself which is uncertain, hypothetical, or generic, rather than just the EVENTs within it.*

-#### BEFORE/PRECONDITIONS

-As such, if you understand two EVENTs to have a relationship of preconditioning, your sole choice is to create a BEFORE/PRECONDITIONS link.

-- **She** **unlocked** the **vault**, **disabled** the **cameras**, and **distracted** the **guard** so that **he** could **steal** the **gold**. \a. **unlocked** BEFORE/PRECONDITIONS **steal**
-> **disabled** BEFORE/PRECONDITIONS **steal**

-> **distracted** BEFORE/PRECONDITIONS **steal**

-Because preconditions are defined as EVENTs which must have happened in order for a later EVENT to happen, temporally speaking, all PRECONDITIONS must start BEFORE the EVENT which they precondition.

-#### BEFORE/CAUSES

-If the relation between two EVENTs is causal, that is, that one EVENT
-\textit{necessarily} causes the other, you must evaluate its temporality.

-In many cases, the causing EVENT will have ended before the effect fully takes place.
-In these cases, BEFORE/CAUSE is the only prudent annotation.

-- The **bear's** **visit** forced the **city** to **adopt** a new **trash-can** **design**. \a. **visit** BEFORE/CAUSE **adopt**

-It is clearly the case that the adoption did not happen while the bear was still in town, so the cause is BEFORE the effect, and BEFORE/CAUSE is prudent.

-- **France's** **declaration** caused **tension** with **Russia**.
-\a. **declaration** BEFORE/CAUSE **tension**

-The declaration did not, itself, cause tension with Russia in the same way that an earthquake causes damage.
-Instead, its interpretation and analysis by the Russians caused the tension.
-This means that there was a non-trivial lag between cause and effect, and that BEFORE/CAUSE is prudent.

-- **Switching** **textbooks** led to **improvements** in **scores**. \a. **switching** BEFORE/CAUSE **improvements**

-Again, it is not the case that the improvement occurred \textit{during the switch, so BEFORE/CAUSE is prudent.

-- **He** **shot** and **killed** the **attacking** **soldier**.
-\a. **shot** BEFORE/CAUSE **killed**

-**shot** here refers to the act of discharging a firearm.
-Even assuming an immediate and painless death for the attacker, there is a (very small) lag between the discharge and the death.
-Put differently, it is not the case that at any point, this specific shot and killing were occuring at the same moment.
-So, BEFORE/CAUSE.

-- The **bus** **kneeled** to allow **access** to the elderly **man**. \a. **kneeled** BEFORE/CAUSE **access**

-Although kneeling has a non-trivial duration, we have no reason to believe that the elderly man entered the bus mid-kneel.
-Thus, BEFORE/CAUSE.

-So, if it is the case that the causing EVENT ended before (even if milliseconds before) the EVENT it caused, BEFORE/CAUSE is the only prudent choice.

-#### OVERLAP/CAUSES

-OVERLAP/CAUSES is intended for those cause/effect pairs where the cause, during its inherent duration, is continuously or periodically resulting in the effect.
-Put differently, there is a temporal overlap, where the cause is ongoing, and the effect is already partly or completely present.

-- The **earthquake** **destroyed** the **palace**. \a.
-**earthquake** OVERLAP/CAUSES **destroyed**

-At some point in time, the destruction had begun while the earth was still quaking, and thus, the two EVENTs are in an OVERLAP/CAUSES relationship.

-- **His** **coldness** made **Kerri** **uncomfortable**.
-\a. **coldness** OVERLAP/CAUSES **uncomfortable**

-Her discomfort and his coldness are both durative EVENTs, and it is extremely likely that she began feeling discomfort before his coldness had ended.
-Thus, OVERLAP/CAUSES.

-- The **attacks** resulted in 89 **deaths**. \a. **attacks** OVERLAP/CAUSES **deaths**

-It's likely that deaths occurred during each individual attack, and when taken as a plural sum, it is certain that the span of the "attacks" contains at least one death.

-Note that the semantics of participating EVENTs have a strong role in the choice of BEFORE/CAUSES vs. OVERLAP/CAUSES.
-For instance:

-- The **explosion** caused mass **hysteria**. \a. **explosion** BEFORE/CAUSE **hysteria**

-Here, it's fairly clear that the hysteria began after the explosion, rather than the physical blast causing the hysteria as it propagated.
-Compare to:

-- The **explosion** caused many **injuries**. \a. **explosion** OVERLAP/CAUSE **injuries**

-Here, the blast itself, the physical reality of the expanding gas and debris, caused injuries.
-Although other injuries may have occurred after the explosion (due to trampling in the evacuating crowd, or collapse of damaged structures), it is still the case that some of the injuries occurred while the explosion was in progress.

-Finally, remember that OVERLAP/CAUSES does NOT imply that the effect is contained within the span of the cause.
-Take, for example, the temporal relationship between an earthquake, and the destruction it causes.
-It is certain that some destruction, if not the majority, occurs while the earthquake itself is ongoing, that is, the ground is still shaking.
-However, in any earthquake, there is damage which occurs well after the shaking has stopped, whether by subsequent collapse of weakened structures, fires, looting, or any of the myriad other things which can go wrong.

-So, although the earthquake OVERLAPs a non-trivial part of the destruction, it is BEFORE other destruction.
-In these cases, remember that OVERLAP means only that there is an overlap, and that in situations like the earthquake described above here, OVERLAP is accurate, while BEFORE is not.
-Thus, when a cause is both BEFORE and OVERLAPping the effect, OVERLAP should be used.

-:bangbang: *If you find yourself attempting to justify OVERLAP/CAUSES by saying "Well, there was probably a few milliseconds of hysteria which started before the end of the bomb's explosion..." or "Maybe he was injured slightly by the shockwave ahead of the sub-sonic bullet which hadn't yet left the barrel, thus, during the **shot**...", stop.
-OVERLAP/CAUSES is intended for those causal EVENTs which are durative and causing an effect throughout their duration, rather than for those with coincidental or miniscule overlap between cause and effect.
-These annotations will be difficult enough without adding this additional agony.*